-With no windows and a big pull from the propeller, you’ll want to keep your arms and camera inside the helicopter while you enjoy this epic Outback experience.
-Keep your eyes peeled for other animals you may see from your birds-eye view from the best seat in the
+With no windows and a big pull from the propeller, you’ll want to keep your arms and camera inside the heli while you enjoy this epic Outback experience.
+Keep your eyes peeled for other animals you may see from your birds-eye view from the best seat in the house chopper.

 5. Hike up Queensland’s tallest mountain

-With an elevation of 1611 metres, Mount Bartle Frere is Queensland’s tallest mountain and if you manage to hike the final ascent to the broad summit of Bartle Frere consider yourself a bouldering boss.
+With an elevation of 1611m, Mount Bartle Frere is Queensland’s tallest mountain.
+If you manage to hike the final ascent to the broad summit, you can consider yourself a bouldering boss.

-Climbing to the peak of Mount Bartle Frere is as satisfying as it sounds, and the unique landscape you are rewarded with is the only tropical peak of the State 8 (the eight highest mountains in each Australian State and Territory).
+And your reward?
+Standing at the only tropical peak of the State 8 (the eight highest mountains in each Australian state and territory).
 To put it mildly – views for days!

-The Bartle Frere trail can be accessed from the coast at Josephine Falls or from the west via the Atherton Tablelands and regardless of which route you take, keep your eyes peeled for wildlife and your ears open for the rainforest orchestra.
+The Bartle Frere trail can be accessed from the coast at Josephine Falls or from the west via the Atherton Tablelands.
+Regardless of which route you take, keep your eyes peeled for wildlife and your ears open for the rainforest orchestra.